-In my own way I would like to, as interestingly and originally as possible, share a bit of knowledge about Polish history and culture, and I thought I'd do that by combining my favorite themes with a passion of mine.
-In this project I wanted to combine the classic themes of cavalry, the Polish army, daily life in the countryside, and Polish painting of the late 19th and early 20th century with modernist design, giant combat robots, and sci-fi themes.
+In my own way I would like to, as interestingly and originally as possible, share a bit of knowledge about Polish history and culture, and I thought I'd do that by combining my favourite themes with a passion of mine.
+In this project I wanted to combine the classic themes of cavalry, the Polish army, daily life in the countryside, Polish painting of late 19th and early 20th century with modernist design, giant combat robots and SF themes.

 Why giant robots?

 Fantasy and science fiction interested me from an early age.
-Rental movies on VHS, books, RPG games, life without computers and the internet... these were beautiful times.
-I have a feeling that the work of Sienkiewicz, Tolkien, and Sapkowski, as well as my interest in infantry, World War II, and the Bushido code of the samurai accompanied me throughout life and certainly shaped me as a person and artist.
+Rental movies on VHS, books, RPG games, life without computers and the Internet… these were beautiful times.
+I have a feeling that the work of Sienkiewicz, Tolkien and Sapkowski, as well as my interest in infantry, World War II, the Bushido code of the Samurai accompanied me throughout life and certainly shaped me as a person and artist.

-I've noticed that you seem to avoid illustrating cities in your work—going for rural landscapes instead.
+I've noticed that you seem to avoid illustrating metropolises in your work – going for wild landscapes instead.
+Is that correct?

 I grew up in a small village near Szczecin, surrounded by nature and forests.
 For professional reasons, I've lived in cities my entire adult life, however I miss quiet existence, away from the hustle and bustle of a metropolis.
 That might be why these themes appear in my work so often.

-As an artist I perfected my craft by studying the paintings of Kossak, Chełmoński, or Shishkin and if it shows in my work, that is the greatest compliment for me.
+As an artist I perfected my craft, studying the paintings of Kossak, Chełmoński or Shishkin and if it shows in my work, that is the greatest compliment for me.

 I also see a hint of patriotism in your work.

 I miss the scenery, the mountains, the sea.
-Mostly, I miss the little things—food, favorite cafes, movies, etc. But I'm moving to Krakow in January with my wife and my cat.
+Mostly, I miss the little things – food, favourite cafes, movies, etc. But I'm moving to Krakow in January, with my wife and my cat.
 I am kind of a lone wolf generally, I work at home a lot and rarely go out, so this emigration is not so noticeable and bothersome.

 You painted your alternate version of the past.
 If you chose to illustrate the future of Poland, what would it look like?
 Would it be a utopia or dystopia?

 Interesting question.
-Neither, I think—I do not like extremes.
-I am interested in shades of gray... so surely it would be something more in the middle but with an interesting bonus bit.
+Neither I think – I do not like extremes.
+I am interested in shades of grey… so surely it would be something more in the middle but with an interesting bonus bit.